eu-digital-identity-wallet/eudi-docs-site/docs/Reference Implementation/Quality Assurance.md

 - **Specifications**: The Performance Test Specifications can be found [here]()
 - **Tools:** [Performance testing tools](#-test-management-and-tools).

-## 💼 Test Management and Tools
+## 💼 Test Tools

-The following table summarises the key tools utilised in the applicable test types:
+The following table summarises the tools utilised in the applicable test types:
 | Test Type | Tools |
 | -------- | ------- |
 | Unit |  _SonarCloud_ |